akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 Implement the transformation of the old JSON structure to the new JSON structure in the @apidoc[transform(fromVersion, jsonNode)](JacksonMigration) {scala="#transform(fromVersion:Int,json:com.fasterxml.jackson.databind.JsonNode):com.fasterxml.jackson.databind.JsonNode" java="#transform(int,com.fasterxml.jackson.databind.JsonNode)"} method.
 The @javadoc[JsonNode](com.fasterxml.jackson.databind.JsonNode)
-is mutable so you can add and remove fields, or change values.
+is mutable, so you can add and remove fields, or change values.
 Note that you have to cast to specific sub-classes such as @javadoc[ObjectNode](com.fasterxml.jackson.databind.node.ObjectNode) and @javadoc[ArrayNode](com.fasterxml.jackson.databind.node.ArrayNode) to get access to mutators.